Mahmoud7Osman/Cleny/README.md

 <h4><b><i>First And Before We Begin,  All The Thanks To LiveOverFlow For Helping Me To Develop My Skills And my Vision, And For Inspiring Me To Create This Repository</i></b></h4>
 <ul>
-  <li>LiveOverFlow  Youtube Channel: https://www.youtube.com/c/LiveOverflow (Best Place To learn Hacking, I Learned Alot From This Channel)</li>
+  <li>LiveOverFlow  Youtube Channel: https://www.youtube.com/c/LiveOverflow (Best Place To learn Hacking)</li>
   <li>LiveUnderFlow Youtube Channel: https://www.youtube.com/c/LiveUnderflow</li>
   <li>LiveOverFlow  Twitter:         https://twitter.com/LiveOverflow </li>
   <li>LiveOverflow  Patreon:         https://www.patreon.com/liveoverflow</li>
 </ul>
+<h4> LiveOverflow's Youtube Channels, The Best Channels For Hacking, I Learned alot of things, alot alot of things..., I Don't Now How To Thank LiveOverflow So I Created This Repository With This README.
+You Need First To Subscribe to those youtube channels in order to git clone this repo :) Please Subscribe, Or Pl34s3 Subscr1b3 :) .
 <h3> Please Subscribe to all LiveOverflow's Youtube Channels, Please Follow LiveOverflow on Twitter, Please Support LiveOverflow On <a href=https://www.patreon.com/liveoverflow>Patreon</a>, Don't Be a Hacker, just Be a H4ck3r.</h3>